BIM Coordination

 When BIM coordination is the right approach

-Coordinating mechanical, electrical, plumbing, piping, and structural systems
+Coordinating MEP, piping, structural, and architectural systems

-Integrating new systems into existing facilities
+Integrating new systems into operating buildings or plants

 Deliverables